-14. What information will HSBC report to the local tax authority or the IRS?
+14. What information will HSBC report to my local tax authority or the IRS?

-The information reported to the IRS or the local tax authority will depend on the FATCA classification of the customer.
-This information will typically be of a personal nature in relation to the substantial US owners of a business (for example, Name, Address, US Taxpayer Identification Number), and of a financial nature (e.g. Account number, Account balance/Value).
+The information reported to the IRS or to customer's local tax authority will depend on the FATCA classification of the customer.
+This information will typically be of a personal nature (for example, Name, Address, US Taxpayer Identification Number), and of a financial nature (e.g. Account number, Account balance/Value).
 We will be communicating with the affected customers in detail on these requirements.

-15. What types of information and/or documents can l expect to supply to HSBC?
+15. What types of information and/or documents can I expect to supply to HSBC?

 We will be communicating with the affected customers and provide full details of the information/documentation HSBC needs for FATCA purposes.
-Documents may include US tax forms (also referred to as withholding certificates or W forms) or self-declarations of FATCA status
+Documents may include US tax forms (also referred to as withholding certificates or W forms) or self-declarations of FATCA status.